 Alida Capital International Ltd – One of Scotland’s newest business angel syndicates, Alida Capital International Ltd was launched in 2009.
 Based in Edinburgh, the syndicate has an interest in the life sciences sector, with a particular interest in biotech and pharmaceutical companies.
 Collectively, members invest between £50,000 and £1,000,000 in start-up and emerging firms.

-Archangel Informal Investment - Formed in 1992 and based in Edinburgh, Archangel Informal Investment comprises around 100 investor members with an interest in Scottish companies with high growth potential.
-Members do not usually invest in retail, leisure, hotels, restaurants or property.
-Preferred level of investment is £250K - £500K but can cover a range from £50K to £2M.
+Archangel Investors Ltd – Formed in 1992 and based in Edinburgh, Archangel Investors Ltd comprises around 100 investor members who invest in start-ups and early stage companies with high growth potential in the technology and life sciences sectors.
+Company must be based in Scotland.
+Preferred level of investment is £250K to £500K but can cover a range from £50K to £2M.

 Bradenham Partners – Formed in 2009, Bradenham Partners focus on the business-to-business sector, although they will consider business-to-consumer opportunities where there is a strong management team and good growth opportunities.
 Their investment range is around £250,000 although they have potential to increase this to £500,000.